Multiple Time Graphical Analysis (MTGA)

 When the equilibrium is achieved, the Patlak plot becomes linear.
 The slope of the linear phase represents the net transfer rate Ki (influx constant).
-To make it simple, Ki represents the amount of accumulated tracer in relation to the amount of tracer that has been available in plasma.
+To make it simple, Ki represents the amount of accumulated radiopharmaceutical in relation to the amount of radiopharmaceutical that has been available in plasma.

 This method was actually first applied by Rutland (1979), and then by Gjedde (1982), but formal representation of the analysis method was published by Patlak & Blasberg (1983 and 1985).